How do I apply to the Southeast Missouri State University’s Master of Science in Nursing (MSN) Program?

 Are there application deadlines?

 Yes.
-They are noted in the current online Graduate Bulletin.
+All application requirements (department and University) must be met by the annual deadline of APRIL 1st for Fall semester admission.
+The MSN program only admits once a year.
 Seat availability is limited; therefore, you could apply by the deadline date and not be accepted into the program.

 Is there an application fee?